Recordkeeping for Individuals and Businesses

 Supporting documents — the additional documents created by a transaction, such as sales slips, invoices, receipts, canceled checks, and petty cash slips for cash payments — should be kept to substantiate accounting entries.
 Most supporting documents should have, at a minimum, the payee's name, transaction amount and date.

 For accurate records, transactions should be recorded contemporaneously, at the time of the transaction or shortly thereafter.
-Smart phone apps can be used to record many transactions and can even transfer those records to cloud storage, thereby preventing any loss of records.
-Small business owners should always have a business checking account that is separate from their personal account, for this is the simplest way of recording transactions for a given business, especially for the receipt of revenue.
+Smart phone apps can be used to record many transactions and can even transfer those records to cloud storage, preventing any loss of records.
+Small business owners should always have a business checking account separate from their personal account, for this is the simplest way of recording transactions for a given business, especially for the receipt of revenue.
 Credit cards for a specific business will also document many expenses automatically.

 Electronic Records

 Most businesses store their accounting information electronically, using off-the-shelf accounting software, such as QuickBooks.
-If a business uses a proprietary accounting system, then documentation should be available for inspection by the IRS that provides information about the accounting system showing how the system handles entered data, the controls to ensure accurate and reliable processing, the measures to prevent unauthorized addition, alteration, or deletion of records, and a chart of accounts with detailed account descriptions.
+If a business uses a proprietary accounting system, documentation must be available for inspection by the IRS that provides information about the accounting system showing how the system handles entered data, the controls to ensure accurate and reliable processing, the measures to prevent unauthorized addition, alteration, or deletion of records, and a chart of accounts with detailed account descriptions.
 Revenue Procedure 98-25

 How Long Should Records Be Kept?

 The IRS can require documentation for 6 years for any unreported income exceeding 25% of the gross income for that year's return.
 However, there is no statute of limitations if either a fraudulent return was filed or no return was filed.
-If you can prove you did file a return, then the IRS cannot audit the return if the tax year is beyond the statute of limitations.
+If you can prove you did file a return, the IRS cannot audit the return if the tax year is beyond the statute of limitations.

 A 20% negligence penalty may be imposed for underpayment of tax resulting from failure to keep adequate books or to substantiate deductions properly.